ShuaiWang97/ShuaiWang97.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year PhD student in Business School and MultiX group at University of Amsterdam.
-I luckily get technically supervision from [Dr. Stevan Rudinac](https://stevanrudinac.com/) and [Prof. dr. Marcel Worring](https://staff.fnwi.uva.nl/m.worring/), and business related supervision from [Dr. Monika Kackovic](https://www.uva.nl/profiel/k/a/m.kackovic/m.kackovic.html) and [Prof. dr. Nachoem Wijnberg](https://www.uva.nl/profiel/w/i/n.m.wijnberg/n.m.wijnberg.html).
-My research focus on (Hyper)graph learning, Multimodal and Business Analytics.
+I am a first-year PhD student in Business School and MultiX group at the University of Amsterdam.
+I luckily get technical supervision from [Dr. Stevan Rudinac](https://stevanrudinac.com/) and [Prof. dr. Marcel Worring](https://staff.fnwi.uva.nl/m.worring/), and business-related supervision from [Dr. Monika Kackovic](https://www.uva.nl/profiel/k/a/m.kackovic/m.kackovic.html) and [Prof. dr. Nachoem Wijnberg](https://www.uva.nl/profiel/w/i/n.m.wijnberg/n.m.wijnberg.html).
+My research focuses on (Hyper)graph learning, Multimodal, and Business Analytics.s.

-Before starting my PhD, I completed my Master degree in Artificial Intelligence at the University of Amsterdam on Cum Laude, with my thesis on sign language processing supervised by [Dr. Eric Nalisnick](https://enalisnick.github.io/).
-I  was also a AI intern in Shell Technology Center and a research assistant on Computer graphics.
-Before that, I did my Bachelor's in Aerospace Engineering focused on Computational fluid dynamics at Shenyang Aerospace university.
+Before starting my PhD, I completed my Master degree in Artificial Intelligence at the University of Amsterdam (Cum Laude), with my thesis on sign language processing supervised by [Dr. Eric Nalisnick](https://enalisnick.github.io/).
+I was also an AI intern at Shell Technology Center and a research assistant on Computer graphics.
+Before that, I did my Bachelor’s in Aerospace Engineering focused on Computational fluid dynamics at Shenyang Aerospace university.

 # Publications